hnakamur/icu-deb/source/samples/uresb/readme.txt

 To Build uresb on Windows
     1. Install and build ICU
-    2. In MSVC, open the workspace file icu\samples\uresb\uresb.sln
+    2. In MSVC, open the workspace file icu\samples\uresb\uresb.dsw
     3. Choose a Debug or Release build.
     4. Build.